Origami-Cloudless-AI/software-engineering-project/README.md

 3. We could start with this existing demo immediately with runnable CI, and
 4. We are polishing it more fancy gradually towards TinyML as-a-Service.
 4. We could gradually migrating to TinyML by adding or replacing a node one by one.
-   - For example, we could replace the data acquistion node with:
+   - For example, we could replace the data acquisition node with:
      a.
 Camera sensor + Arduino Nano 33 BLE Sense + RPI (for IP)
      b.
 Camera sensor + RPI pico with WiFi